TomPeters/paneless/README.md

 Contributing
 ============

+This project has been abandoned.
-Contributions are very welcome, just fork and submit a pull request.
+~~Contributions are very welcome, just fork and submit a pull request.
 The general infrastructure is in its easly stages and is still evolving rapidly with every commit.
 Once it matures a bit more it will be easier to pick a feature to hack on.

-I will try to keep the Github issues tracker up to date to reflect the immediate project direction so you can find appropriate tasks and discuss them there.
+~~I will try to keep the Github issues tracker up to date to reflect the immediate project direction so you can find appropriate tasks and discuss them there.

-I am more than happy to discuss the project in detail or help out anyone who wishes to contribute.
+~~I am more than happy to discuss the project in detail or help out anyone who wishes to contribute.
 Just contact me at tom@tjpeters.net